-I packed my bags and told her goodbye, knowing I would never see her again.
+I packed my bags and told her goodbye, knowing that I’d never see her again.

 I wanted to vomit.

-This isn’t a sad story because things played out exactly how they were supposed to, but the thought of that fucking “wish stick” dinner still washes a cold sweat over me every time I think about it.
+This isn’t a sad story because I believe that things played out exactly how they were meant to, but the thought of that fucking “wish stick” dinner still washes a cold sweat over me every time I think about it.

-Let’s just say I wish I would have had this baby back in the day, okay?
+Let’s just say that I wish I would’ve had this baby back in the day, okay?

-1) Choose a hearty plant-based base to build your meal around.
+1) Choose a hearty plant based foundation to build your meal around.

 The reason to start your planning with a protein or a starch component is all about meal satisfaction and heartiness.
-And whether you’ve been a healthy plant-based eater for decades or you’re someone brand new to eating this way, we all like hearty and satisfying.
+And whether you’ve been a healthy plant based eater for decades or you’re brand new to eating this way, we all like hearty and satisfying.